tscpp/knuckles/README.md

 <!-- @include docs/parts/packages/analyzer/description.md -->

-The analyzer is a tool in the [toolchain] that can check [Knockout] views for issue.
+The analyzer is a tool in the [toolkit] that can check [Knockout] views for issue.
 It can utilize existing tools like [TypeScript] and [ESLint], while also providing a set of standard rules to help catch common issue or styling.

 <!-- /include -->